Klaminite1337/klaminite101.github.io/_posts/2017-07-02-thoughts-on-surveillance.md

 {% include JB/setup %}

 ## Surveillence::A Prologue
 So, I'm sure a lot of people who are reading this probably already know that this data is being logged to every agency the united states has.
-Everything from the slight change in volage required to view this page with your hardware, the lights you use, the stove you turn on, the words you speak, the people you know, the places you go, the actions you do, it's all being logged to the NSA/CIA under the patriot act.
+Everything from the slight change in voltage required to view this page with your hardware, the lights you use, the stove you turn on, the words you speak, the people you know, the places you go, the actions you do, it's all being logged to the NSA/CIA under the patriot act.
 I know that some people agree with the patriot act, I know my parents are two of such people, they believe that if the patriot act is to do more good then harm then it has no problem being there.
 What they don't realize, and I'll point this out, is that it does more harm then good, in fact, all it's done is harm.
 I'll point out places where the NSA/CIA/FBI knew about 'terrorists plots' and never took action, and in places where it simply wouldn't work.
 I've decided to make this a series of posts, which when I feel like it, will later translate into a set of videos on youtube.
 My entire goal of this is to bring people into the light of mass surveillance, and why you need to fight against it.
 Stop using their products, their landlines, stop using their servers.
 This series will focus on 6 key parts: The Origins, What it means legally, what can happen to you, why you should fight against it, how you can stop it, what it can do if left unchecked

 ## Chapter 1:: The Origins and Who to Blame.